learn-co-curriculum/mod3-project-week-setup-example/README.md

 ## Setting Up the Backend Rails API

-Remember that when you create a new Rails application with `rails new <your_app>`, by default Rails will provide you with a ton of stuff we will not need to build an API.
+Remember that when you create a new Rails application with `rails new <your_app>`, by default Rails will provide you with a ton of stuff that we will not need in order to build an API.
 Think of the entire ActionView library (all the view helper methods like `form_for`), ERB, the way sessions and cookies are handled, etc.

 [Rails provides a way](http://edgeguides.rubyonrails.org/api_app.html) to set up a project that includes common tools needed for APIs and excludes some of the unnecessary extras.
 What you'll type is `rails new <your_app> --api`.